Zepherin Ferrez: Career

 Zéphyrin Ferrez was a member of the Missão Artística Francesa (French Artistic Mission) organized by Joachim Lebreton which brought a group of artists to Brazil, arriving on 25 March 1816.
 These included his brother, the sculptor Marc Ferrez (1788–1850), the painter Jean-Baptiste Debret (1768–1848), the sculptor Auguste Marie Taunay and his brother the painter Nicolas Antoine Taunay (1755–1830), the engraver Charles-Simon Pradier (1786–1847) and the architect Auguste-Henri-Victor Grandjean de Montigny (1776–1850).
 They were to form the nucleus of a royal art academy in Brazil.

 The arrival of the French group caused some controversy among the local Portuguese intelligentsia, who were concerned at the excessive influence being given to the French in developing the cultural life of Brazil.
 In turn, the French were unhappy with political appointments such as the appointment of Henrique José da Silva as head of the school in place of Lebreton.
 This was the reason why Tauney's brother, Nicolas Antoine Taunay, returned to France.

 In 1817 Zéphyrin Ferrez worked with Auguste Marie Taunay, Debret and Grandjean de Montigny on decorating Rio de Janeiro for the festivities surrounding the arrival of the Princess Maria Leopoldina of Austria (1797–1826).

 Zéphyrin and Marc Ferrez sculpted and decorated the bassinet offered to Pedro I of Brazil (1798–1834) on the occasion of the birth of his first daughter, Princess Maria da Glória.
-Based on this work he was admitted to the artistic circle of the Imperial Academy of Beaux Arts.
+Based on this work he was admitted to the artistic circle of the Imperial Academy of Fine Arts (Brazil).
 In 1820 he engraved the Senatus Fluminense medal in honor of the acclamation of King John VI of Portugal, who had been enthroned in 1818.
 That year he obtained a permanent position as professor on medal engraving at the Academy.
 In 1826 the brothers Ferrez made a set of bas-reliefs and clay sculptures for the facade of the Academy building.

 Zéphyrin Ferrez died in Rio de Janeiro in 1851.

 His son, Marc Ferrez (1843–1923), became a well-known photographer.